CrossOmics/Krinon/README.md

 # This is an RNA aligner that produces almost the same output as STAR.
-You can use our aligner in a way very similar to STAR.

-We have only implemented bulk RNA-seq alignment at this moment.
-We will implement an scRNA-seq aligner next.
+The package is still under development.
+So far, we only support one-pass alignment for bulk-RNA reads.

-ToDo list now.
+Some works are in our todo list now.

-1. OutputManager
+1. Two-pass
-2. SJDB and Two-pass
+2. Chimeric
-3. Pair-ends
+3. Single-cell read alignment.
-4. Chimeric
+4. HiFi long-read